 If you have put it off as long as you can (bad angler!), it’s time to show your gear a little TLC.
-Last summer was the “Bite of the Decade” for tuna and if you were out there, chances are your squid bars and spreaders have taken a beating.
+Last summer was big for tuna and if you were out there, chances are your squid bars and spreaders have taken a beating.
 Tuna, Mahi and Bluefish can wreak havoc on line and squids, even just packing and unpacking or dragging them over the backs of whale and all kinds of other hazards can tear them up.
 Let’s not even talk about how you stowed them away for the winter.
 Nicks in the line can mean lost fish.
 There are options other than buying all new bars.
 They can be saved.

 As Goose Hummock Offshore Pro Staffer Danny Jones says, “It can be tedious.
 There are a lot of crimps, swivels, teasers and line to check.
 Most people just don’t have the time or equipment to do the little repairs that need to be done to keep their bars in shape.
 This time of year we can make most repairs while the customer waits.”